technik-gegg/SMuFF-Klipper/README.md

 This is a module (plugin) for Klipper which handles tool changes on the [SMuFF](https://sites.google.com/view/the-smuff).

-This version implements the following GCodes, which can be accessed from the Klipper console:
+This version implements the following (pseudo) GCodes, which can be accessed from the Klipper console:

 | GCode | Description |
 |-------|-------------|